Plumbing contractors in

 Licensing Requirements

-PA requires Master Plumber License through Department of Labor & Industry.
-Must complete 4-year apprenticeship or equivalent experience, pass written and practical exams, and renew every 2 years with continuing education.
-Journeyman license also available as stepping stone.
+PA requires Master Plumber License through state Department of Labor & Industry.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam covering codes and theory.
+Journeyman license available after apprenticeship completion.
+Both require 5 hours continuing education annually for renewal.

 Permit Requirements